-Pre-clinical data shows Angiocidin effective against leukemiaDecember 9th, 2012 in Cancer
+Pre-clinical data shows Angiocidin effective against leukemiaDecember 9, 2012 in Medicine & Health / Cancer

 Angiocidin, a novel tumor-inhibiting protein, has been shown to reduce acute myeloid leukemia (AML) cells in vivo by almost two-thirds in pre-clinical experiments.

 George P. Tuszynski, a professor of neuroscience in Temple University's School of Medicine who discovered Angiocidin, will present the findings during the American Society of Hematology's national meeting in Atlanta on Dec.
 9.

 AML causes certain white blood cells to stop maturing, resulting in their uncontrolled proliferation, which can lead to suppression of the immune system and often fatal secondary problems such as infections, including pneumonia, and an increased risk for bleeding.